Course Description

 1. Preparation

 You have a cool idea for a research project, now what?
 Great science is necessary, but not sufficient, to funding success.
-Here, I discuss preparatory strategies that distinguish my grantees who are consistently more successful at NIH.
-Actionable tips include how to search the Reporter website for similar projects and possible sponsoring IC, PO, and study section; ways to identify the optimal FOA for this stage of your career and project; templates for reaching out to the PO(s) to discuss your project; then utilizing this information to make the best possible selection for study design, sponsoring IC, FOA, and study section.
-Emphasis is placed on the importance of building a long-term relationship with the program officer.
-A checklist helps you track your progress through these important steps.
+Here, I discuss preparatory strategies that distinguish my applicants who are consistently more successful at NIH.
+Actionable tips include how to search the Reporter website for similar projects and possible sponsoring IC, PO, and study section, and ways to identify the optimal NOFO for this stage of your career and project.
+Emphasis is placed on navigating the myriad recent changes at NIH.
+An interactive checklist helps you track your progress through these important steps.

 2. Specific Aims

 The one-page Aims document is arguably the most important narrative section of an NIH A0.
 Learn to grab the reviewers attention right from the start.
-Packed with templates and samples, course participants will be walked through the writing of an effective narrative overview, a well-constructed “we propose” paragraph, effective aims, and punchy impact statements.
-The training manual contains instructions, tips, numerous samples from recent successful applications, and a writing exercise that consists of a funded Aims page into which I have inserted mistakes I typically see.
-A checklist helps you strengthen your draft.
+Packed with templates and samples from recently successful applications, learners will be walked through the writing of an effective narrative overview, a well-constructed “we propose” paragraph, concise aims, and punchy impact statements.
+We then discuss how to use the draft aims page to identify an optimal study section and to vet your project idea with the Program Officer and colleagues.
+The course supplements contain tips, numerous samples from recent successful applications, and a writing exercise that consists of a funded Aims page into which I have inserted mistakes I typically see.
+An interactive checklist helps you track your progress.

 3. Significance and Innovation

-Grantees often struggle to write the Significance and Innovation sections and to distinguish between the two.
-I walk grantees through the writing of a strong Significance section, which includes disease burden, the important Rigor of Prior Research subheader, and how your project will address the strengths and weaknesses of the prior research and reduce disease burden.
+Applicants often struggle to write the Significance and Innovation sections and to understand the new scoring criteria.
+I walk learners through the writing of a strong Significance section, which includes the background/rationale, disease burden, the Rigor of Prior Research, and how your project will address the strengths and weaknesses of the prior research and reduce disease burden.
 I will demonstrate how the Innovation section must drive home the competitive advantage over previous and current approaches.
-Because reviewers tend to skim text at the meeting, I provide examples from numerous recently funded grant applications of newspaper-style headers that facilitate grasping key concepts.
-The training manual offers loads of actionable tips, templates, recently funded samples, and exercises to help you edit and write more competitively.
-An at-a-glance table and checklist assist in developing a strong draft.
+Because reviewers tend to skim text at the meeting, I emphasize formatting strategies that ensure reviewers won't miss key concepts.
+Course supplements offer loads of actionable tips, templates, recently funded samples, and exercises to help you edit and write more competitively.
+An at-a-glance table and interactive checklist assist in developing a strong draft.

 4. Approach

-The approach section is perhaps the most intuitive yet daunting of the subheaders to tackle.
-Statistically, it receives the worst subscore and correlates most closely with the overall score.
-I will offer strategies for developing an effective outline and formatting techniques.
+The approach section is perhaps the most intuitive yet daunting of the sections to tackle.
+And now, applicants worry about addressing the new scoring criteria introduced in FORMS-I. I will offer strategies for developing an effective outline and formatting techniques.
 One by one, we will review templates and samples for each of the sections typically included in the all-important approach section.
-We will discuss what kind of project you are doing, which determines what content goes in the approach versus the Human Subjects Form.
-Emphasis will be placed on concrete ways to write effective Scientific Rigor and Consideration of Relevant Biological Variables sections, including many examples from recently funded grant applications.
-An actionable checklist will help you write a sophisticated draft.
+Given the changes in the scoring criteria, emphasis will be placed on concrete ways to write effectively about rigor, including many examples from recently funded applications.
+An interactive checklist will help you write a competitive draft.

 At the end of 3 hours 45 minutes of coursework, you will: